tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@rohanayush/index.md

 description: "Done work on Angular,Python,Java and familiar with git"
 ---

 Hi!
-I am a learner at heart, a software engineer by profession and an amateuer singer and a tech enthusiast nonetheless.
+I am a learner by heart, a software engineer by profession and an amateuer singer and a tech enthusiast nonetheless.

 ### introduction

-I am Software Engineer and 2019 BTECH passout with specialisation in Information Technology.
+I am a Software Engineer and 2019 BTECH passout with specialisation in Information Technology.

 ## why are you taking this challenge?